diogotcorreia/spigot-buyer-check/README.md

 A NodeJS package that allows you to fetch the buyers list on Spigot for a premium plugin

+# WARNING: DEPRECATED

+Since `cloudscraper` has been deprecated, this package no longer works correctly.
+Therefore, this project has been deprecated as well.

 ## Installation

 This package can be installed from NPM using `npm` or `yarn`.